A new way to unify all fermion and boson fields, including gravity: Abstract

 \section{Abstract}

-Using the odd and even ``basis vectors'', which are the superposition of odd and even products of $\gamma^a$'s, to describe the internal spaces of the second quantised fermion and boson fields, respectively, offers in even-dimensional spaces, like it is $d=(13+1)$, the unique description of all the properties of the observed fermion fields (quarks and leptons and antiquarks and antileptons appearing in families) and boson fields (gravitons, photons, weak bosons, gluons and scalars) in a unique way, providing that all the fields have non zero momenta only in $d =(3+1)$ of the ordinary space-time, bosons have the space index $\alpha$ (which is for tensors and vectors $\mu =(0,1,2,3)$ and for scalars $\sigma \ge 5$).
-In any even-dimensional space, there is the same number of internal states of fermions appearing in families and their Hermitian conjugate partners as it is of the two orthogonal groups of boson fields having the Hermitian conjugate partners within the same group.
-A simple action for massless fermion and boson fields describes all the fields uniquely.
-The paper overviews the theory, presents new achievements and discusses the open problems of this theory.
+The description of the internal spaces of fermion and boson fields with "basis vectors", which are the superposition of odd and even products of the operators $\gamma^a$, offers in $d=2(2n+1)$-dimensions, such as $d=(13+1)$, a unified picture of all so far observed fermions (quarks, leptons, antiquarks and antileptons that appear in families) and bosons (gravitons, photons, weak bosons, gluons and scalars), under the condition that all fields have non-zero angular momenta only in the $d =(3+1)$, $SO(3,1)$, of ordinary space-time.
+Bosons, which also carry the spatial index $\alpha$ (which is for tensors and vectors $\mu =(0,1,2,3)$ and for scalars $\sigma \ge 5$) appear in two orthogonal groups.
+In any $d=2(2n+1)$-dimensional space the number of internal states of fermions in all families and their Hermitian conjugate partners is equal to the number of internal states of boson states.
+The article presents general properties of massless fermion and boson fields and their mutual interactions in this theory, which determine the Lagrangian density of both fields and their interactions.
+It particularly illustrates "basis vectors" and their properties in $d=(13+1)$ and $d=(5+1)$.
+The article presents new results and discusses open problems in this theory.\\